 - Banned in China: "Legacy" almost got Yes banned in China, with the lyric about governments falling.
-They agreed to release the song as an instrumental.
+This is why it appears as an instrumental on the Chinese release.

 - Creator Breakdown: "Love Is A Catastrophe", about a particularly awful breakup; "It's A Sin" and "This Must Be The Place I Waited Years To Leave" about the horrible time Neil had in Catholic school.